TimGremalm/LightBoxNano/README.md

 # RGBW driver
 This is made for LED strip that have red, green, blue and white channels that have a common positive rail like +12V.
 The LED driver can drive 4 output channels in constant voltage mode at 5A each.
 The channel can drive up to 10A current if an optional IRLML6344 is mounted.
-A 5m LED strip consisting of 300 LED's will draw 6A (20mAx300) when fully lit.
+One color channel on a 5m LED strip consisting of 300 LED's will draw 6A (20mA x 300px) when fully lit.
 A full RGB strip 18A, and a RGBW strip 24A.

 | Channel	| Arduino Nano		| ESP32 |
 | --------- | ----------------- | ----- |